flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 :::

 Another speciality of Super Mario Bros.
-3 is the amount of graphics it could display.
+3 is the amount of graphics it can display.

 This game displays more background tiles than is strictly permitted.
 So how is it doing that?
 If we take two screen captures at different times while the display is generated, we can see that the final frame is actually composed of *two* different frames.